-Given a string, the task is to find the number of such balancing positions in the string from where the left and the right part of that string contains same characters.
-The frequency of characters doesn’t matters.
+Given a string, the task is to find the number of such balancing positions in the string from where the left and the right part of that string contains the same characters.
+The frequency of characters doesn’t matter.

 Input : str = abaaba Output : Number of balancing positions : 3 Explanations : All 3 balancing positions are as : ab|aaba, aba|aba, abaa|ba Input : str = noon Output : Number of balancing positions : 1 Explanations : Balancing position is : no|on

 Naive Approach : If we try to solve this problem by the naive approach, we have to process for all n positions of string and at each position, we must check whether the left and right parts of our string from that position have same characters or not.